Skip to main content

 The bond plays a vital role in providing peace of mind for a landlord should the tenant breach their lease agreement or incur unplanned costs for the owner when exiting the property, such as additional cleaning so it is important that there is a bond in place at the beginning of every tenancy.

-Three Steps to Setting up
+3 Steps to Getting Set up

 Each state has different rules and regulations regarding bonds, but here is the general process: